Upcoming Events on Campus

 3/9, 2:00-3:00pm, Zoom

 Art and Policy Salon: Imagined Futures to Mappable Realities

 Join Wesleyan Assistant Professor Katie Pearl, Raquel Bryant, Artist/Researcher Dr. Kat Owens, and Save the Sound’s inaugural Environmental Justice Specialist Alex Rodriguez to look at the potent relationships between imagined futures and mappable realities.

 The First Amendment Right of Academic Freedom

 Join the Allbritton Center as we host this year’s Annual Hugo Black Lecture in Freedom of Expression with Professor David Rabban ‘71.
-His teaching and research focus on free speech, higher education and the law, and American legal history.
-A reception will be held prior to the lecture at 6pm.
-Register here.
+His teaching and research focuses on free speech, higher education and the law, and American legal history.
+A reception will be held in Russell House (300 High St.) prior to the lecture at 6pm.

 The Morgenstern-Clarren Student Social Justice Award grants $2,500 to outstanding applicants.
 (Deadline 3/28)